Contents

 Stack-up describes the construction of a multilayer board in sequential order.
 It provides vital information like material thickness and copper weights required to fabricate a PCB.
 Stack-ups are also referred to as build-ups.

-A stack-up also gives the details of trace width for different controlled impedance traces such as 50 ohms, 100 ohms differential.
-An example of a 6-layer stack-up is shown in the above image.
+A stack-up also gives the details of trace width for different controlled impedance traces, such as 50 ohms or 100 ohms differential.
+The above image shows an example of a 6-layer stack-up.

 What are the different layers present in a circuit board?